-Business entities in Qatar
+Business entities in Qatar in 2022

 100% foreign ownership is strictly restricted under Qatar law and requires approval from the Qatar Ministry of Business and Trade in most industries.
 Before proceeding to the registration of a company in Qatar, it is hence strongly recommended to firstly determine whether the activities of the company are all open to foreign investors or will require the formation of a joint venture.
 In restricted sectors, a simpler and less costly alternative to business setup is to operate through an agency agreement.
 In any case, Healy Consultants will be pleased to discuss your business needs and recommend the most optimum solution.